reckedpr/boop/README.md

-# boop
+# boop..

-is a more featured cli tool to replace them `python3 -m http.server`'s
+..is a more featured cli tool to replace them `python3 -m http.server`'s

-for when you need to quickly transfer or exfiltrate data
+( a quick http server to transfer or exfiltrate data )

 #### examples